15 World’s Biggest Grape-Producing Countries

 Egypt

-The Brief Description of 10 World’s Biggest Grape-Producing Countries
+Brief Description of 15 World’s Biggest Grape-Producing Countries in 2024

 1.China

-China is the world’s biggest grape-producing country with production reaching 13.5 million tons in 2023.
-The people of this panda country have a long history with this plant.
+China still becomes the world’s biggest grape-producing country with production reaching 16.8 million tons in 2024.
+Historically, thhe people of this panda country have a long history with this plant.
 Along with the Chinese economic revolution pioneered by Deng Xiaoping in the 1980s, which was followed by economic growth and the welfare of the people of this land of pandas getting advance, grape production has also increased.
 In 2000, China’s vineyard area reached 178,000 hectares.

-Geographically, the grape growing area in China spreads over several provinces.
+Geographically, in China, the growing and cultivation areas of grape plants (vineyard) in China spreads over several provinces.
 Some of these provinces include Xingjian, Hebei, Shandong, Liaoning, and Henan.
 The area of grape cultivation in Xinjiang is 32,000 hectares, Hebei is 31,500 hectares, Shandong is 20,900 hectares, Liaoning is 14.2 thousand hectares, and Henan is 11.3 thousand hectares.
 While in terms of plant genetics, there are several types of grapes that are widely popular in China. the plants consist of 2 types, namely table grapes (consumed directly) and Wine grapes (processed into Wine):

 Table Grapes: Zaomeigui, Zhengzhou Zhaohong, Fenghuang No 51, Jing Zaojing, Shandong Zhao Hong, Jingxiu, Jingya, Zizhenxiang, Shengxiu, Jingyu, Fenghou.